 c) A research paper, which is considered equivalent to a major research project.
 The topic may be a limited empirical research project, a critical review of the literature in a particular area, or a critical analysis of a theoretical or important policy problem.
 This paper is completed through Economics 695 and 697.

 d) An exit requirement consisting of a research defence in an open conference (at the end of Economics 697) and if unsuccessful a comprehensive written examination.

 The Department of Economics requires that doctoral students take 36 units.
 Required courses include two courses each in econometrics, Economics 705 and 715, microeconomic theory, Economics 707 and 757, and macroeconomic theory, Economics 709 and 759.
 In addition, students must take 18 units in “field” areas.
 Doctoral students must also write and pass a second-year research paper prior to scheduling the Thesis Proposal Oral Examination.
 For further information see the website: econ.ucalgary.ca/graduate/resources-current-students.

 Students are also recommended to take a non-credit one-week course in the Fall Session Block Week (the week prior to the start of classes) of the first year in Mathematical Economics.

 The Department allows for the possibility that master's-level courses and course work taken at other institutions may be substituted for some of the required doctoral courses.
 Decisions concerning course substitutions and the transferability of graduate courses from other institutions are made on a case-by-case basis.
-Students are advised that the field of study exams in microeconomics and macroeconomics, which are required of all doctoral students, include material from the core courses listed above.
+Students are advised that the required comprehensive field of study exams in microeconomics, macroeconomics, and econometrics include material from the core courses listed above.